T0nyLin/TAanywhere/README.md

 We have used firebase in several parts of our project.
 An example is the user email authentication via firebase, where the email and password registered by the user will be stored in the database of firebase and be used for login authentication purpose.
 We also plan to use firebase's database to store some users' information, and use firebase's cloud function for one-time-pass (OTP) authentication.

 ## Software Development Process
-**Planning & Designing:**
+**Planning:**
 Our project's motivation starts from the common problem most of the students will face: Who can help me when I'm facing academic problem?
 Inspired by other existing apps such as **_NUSNextBus_** and SCDF’s **_myResponder_**, we decide to combine their advantages and apply to our project.

 Our idea starts from "Making an apps so that every NUS students can post their questions, and others can browse to help".
 This mode is similar to **_Carousell_**'s page where users can browse different items in a screen and see if they want to buy anything.
 This concept has been implemented as our **Browse Screen**, which is the first screen users will be interacted with after then login the apps.

 The **Browse Screen** shows all the questions posted by users, who are also known as "mentees".
 Users can browse the questions in **Browse Screen** and decide to help the mentees to solve their questions, these users who help others are known as "mentors".
 Furthermore, the mentors can search for questions that are specific to a certain course (a new term replacing "module") by entering the course code in a search bar.
 This feature can help them narrow down their target from a large question bank.

 Now we have done the designing of our core feature.
 Intuitively, our next challenge will be, how should the users post their question?
-It leads us to our second screen - **Upload Screen**, where users can upload their question along with some descriptions to seek for assistance from others.
+It leads us to our second screen - **Camera Screen**, where users can upload their question along with some descriptions to seek for assistance from others.
 To upload an image of the question, users can choose between capturing photo with native camera or get it from the device's photo gallery.
 After choosing an image, users can add descriptions about the question, e.g. pain point of the question and course code (if applicable), and also the location to meet up.
 These questions will be shown in **Browse Screen** eventually.

 Until here, the apps are only managing the interaction between user and our system.
 Once a mentor decide to help a mentee with his or her question, the apps need to serve as a bridge between the mentor and mentee.
 Therefore, there are more new and challenging considerations.